 The biggest issue is that the dopamine system that junk food takes advantage of is responsible for our motivation, drive, and happiness.
 Having this delicate system down-regulated, the way it is when you live on sugar and junk food puts you at severe risk of depression and other mental disorders.
 And the fact that you don't feel good without your dopamine hit makes it much harder for you to change your habits long term.

 Processed foods are intelligently-designed food drugs.
 Your brain and taste buds have been hijacked into believing that truly flavorful, healthy foods like beef, milk, fruit, and fish have no flavor... because they don't provide a dopamine spike.

 So what can you do about it?

 Commit to 30 days without processed foods or junk.

-Seriously, you can undo the damage to both your taste-buds and your brain in as little as 30 days.
+You can begin to recover dopamine sensitivity (and taste sensitivity) in as little as 2 weeks, but would notice larger changes in 30 days.
 What happens is the more you eat these dopamine-spiking junk foods, the more of these foods it takes to get the same spike in dopamine.
-If you were to take a break from the junk, you'll notice that you are more sensitized.
+If you were to take a break from the junk, you'd notice that you are more sensitized.
 It will take much less sugar or junk food to get the same effect, which will make it hard for you to eat the same amounts.
 If you go 30 days without soda, you'll realize just how overly sweet soda really is.
 It's the same level of sweetness it was before, but your tongue and brain were both numb to it.